atlan-antillia/Detector2/README.md

 cd detectron2<br>

 In Windows10, please comment out line 187 of setup.py in that directory<br>
-to avoid a compilation error, not to buid "pycocotools".<br>
+to avoid a compilation error, not to buid "pycocotools".
+We will build it manually.<br>

 python setup.py build develop<br>
 pip install torch==1.5.0+cpu torchvision==0.6.0+cpu -f https://download.pytorch.org/whl/torch_stable.html<br>